-If you prefer teeth that are immediately whiter right now or you would rather whiten your teeth over a few nights while you sleep, Dr. Jalali has your answer with Zoom!
+If you prefer teeth that are immediately whiter right now or you would rather whiten your teeth over a few nights while you sleep, Dr. Dolgov has your answer with Zoom!
 The Zoom!
 In-Office Whitening System uses proprietary technology to whiten your teeth an average of eight shades* in a little over an hour while you relax at your dentist’s office.
 It’s ideal for anyone who wants immediate results.
 And you may go even lighter with additional applications.

 Strips or paint-on gels are a waste of time.
 Get your teeth whiter in a fraction of the time with Zoom.

 Your beautiful whiter smile is just a phone call away!

 If you have not been to our office before, we do highly recommend that you have a quick exam by Dr. Dolgov to make sure you are a good candidate for Zoom and that your teeth and gums are healthy for this treatment.

 Zoom! is a teeth whitening process that lightens and removes discoloration and give you much whiter and attractive smile.

 What can cause tooth discoloration?

 There are many causes.
 The most common include aging and consumption of staining substances such as coffee, tea or tobacco.
 During tooth formation consumption of tetracycline, certain antibiotics or excessive fluoride may also cause tooth discoloration.

 Who may benefit from tooth whitening?